Search

 However, it should also be stated that a parent’s personal diagnosis does not guarantee their child will suffer from bipolar disorder as well.
 Still, if bipolar disorder runs in the family it is critical for parents to pay close attention to their child’s behavior, emotional state, and their moods.
 If a parent notices extreme changes, such as highs and lows, in their child’s otherwise healthy demeanor, it could be (or likely is) due to bipolar disorder-related symptoms.

-Another potential developmental factor can be found in the structure of the brain.
-Scientists are finding more breakthroughs related to bipolar disorder each and every year by exhaustively researching and studying the neurological disorder.
 Fortunately, this exhaustive research may one day help researchers and behavioral scientists find a cure for bipolar disorder, outright.
 Also, this research may help doctors to predict whether a person will get bipolar disorder.
 One day, doctors may even be able to prevent the illness in some people.

 For adults living with bipolar disorder, life can be immensely frustrating and difficult at times.
-Be that as it may, attempting to delicately balance on the tightrope-like, razor-thin margins that are the manic and depressive moods of bipolar disorder is even more daunting and, if left untreated, downright dangerous, for teenagers live with on their own.
+Be that as it may, attempting to delicately balance on the tightrope-like, razor-thin margins that are the manic and depressive moods of bipolar disorder in children is even more daunting and, if left untreated, downright dangerous, for teenagers live with on their own.

 In light of this illuminating notion, it is critical that parents are able to recognize potential symptoms that could be indicative of a bipolar disorder diagnosis.
 By further understanding the potential signs of an untreated bipolar-diagnosis, parents of manically depressed youth will be more able to ensure not only the safety of their impulsive and emotionally volatile child but also, they will greatly improve their child’s likelihood of overcoming – or at the very least learn how to properly manage – their severe, brain illness.